cocos-creator/docs-3d-deprecated/en/editor/publish/build-guide.md

 }
 ```

-The structure here only lists the settings structure under the common process, and actually adds configurations as needed when packaging for different platforms.
+The structure here only lists the settings structure under the general build process, and actually adds configurations as needed when packaging for different platforms.

 ### Compression and writing of `settings uuid`